 Equal Employment Opportunity Commission

-We audited the Consolidated Balance Sheets of the Equal Employment Opportunity Commission (EEOC) as of September 30, 2005, and 2004; the related Consolidated Statements of Net Cost, Changes in Net Position, and Financing; and the Combined Statement of Budgetary Resources for the years then ended.
-We have issued our report thereon dated November 2, 2005.
-We conducted our audits in accordance with generally accepted auditing standards; standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin 01-02, Audit Requirements for Federal Financial Statements.
+We audited the Consolidated Balance Sheets of the Equal Employment Opportunity Commission (EEOC) as of September 30, 2006, and 2005; related Consolidated Statements of Net Cost, Changes in Net Position, and Financing; and the Combined Statements of Budgetary Resources for the years then ended.
+We have issued our report thereon dated November 2, 2006.
+We conducted our audits in accordance with generally accepted auditing standards; standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin 06-03, Audit Requirements for Federal Financial Statements.

-In planning and performing our audit, we considered EEOC's internal control over financial reporting by obtaining an understanding of the agency's internal control, determining if internal control had been placed in operation, assessing control risk, and performing tests of controls to determine auditing procedures for the purpose of expressing our opinion on the financial statements.
-We limited internal control testing to those controls necessary to achieve objectives described in OMB Bulletin 01-02.
-We did not test all internal controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982, such as those controls relevant to ensuring efficient operations.
-The objective of our audit was not to provide assurance on internal control.
+In planning and performing our audits, we considered EEOCs internal control over financial reporting by obtaining an understanding of the agencys internal control, determining if internal control had been placed in operation, assessing control risk, and performing tests of controls to determine auditing procedures for the purpose of expressing our opinion on the financial statements.
+We limited internal control testing to those controls necessary to achieve objectives described in OMB Bulletin 06-03.
+We did not test all internal controls relevant to operating objectives as broadly defined by the Federal Managers Financial Integrity Act of 1982, such as those controls relevant to ensuring efficient operations.
+The objective of our audits was not to provide assurance on internal control.
 Consequently, we do not provide an opinion on internal control.

-With respect to internal control related to significant performance measures included in Management's Discussion and Analysis, we obtained an understanding of the design of internal control relating to the existence and completeness assertions, as required by OMB Bulletin 01-02.
-Our procedures were not designed to provide assurance on internal control over reported performance measures and, accordingly, we do not express an opinion on such controls.
+With respect to internal control related to significant performance measures included in Managements Discussion and Analysis, we obtained an understanding of the design of internal control relating to existence and completeness assertions, as required by OMB Bulletin 06-03.
+Our procedures were not designed to provide assurance on internal control over reported performance measures, and, accordingly, we do not express an opinion on such controls.

 We noted other nonreportable matters involving internal control and its operation that we will communicate in a separate management letter.